Macon County Prosecutor Turned Criminal Defense Attorney.

 Contacting an experienced Decatur criminal defense attorney can help mitigate some of those punishments and consequences.
 Although it is not always possible to anticipate charges, it is often advisable to contact a Decatur criminal attorney before charges are filed.
 Doing so will allow the lawyer to protect your rights as an investigation unfolds.

-If you have been charged with a crime or learn of a pending investigation in Central Illinois, please contact us to schedule a free consultation with Nrupa Patel.
+If you have been charged with a crime or learn of a pending investigation in Central Illinois, please contact us to schedule a consultation with Nrupa Patel.

 The BRE Law Criminal Law Blog